Horne's: Horne's Tree

 The lighting of the Horne's Christmas tree at the flagship store was a long-held holiday season tradition.
 The six-story electric tree occupied a place on the corner of the building at Penn Avenue and Stanwix Street and viewers would crowd the area for a show and the lighting.
 Crowds also eagerly awaited the Christmas window displays at Horne's.

+The tree was designed by R. Keith Manherz in 1953 while working for Pittsburgh Outdoor Advertising Co as their art director.

-The tree is still displayed annually in the tradition of Pittsburgh's Light Up Night at the Horne's building.
+It is still displayed annually in the tradition of Pittsburgh's Light Up Night at the Horne's building.

 Left over Horne's

 Several years after the closing of the last Horne's stores, several signs remain at the historic downtown flagship store building, each bearing the Horne's name.
 On the southwest corner of the building, two bronze plaques remain reading "Joseph Horne Co Dry Goods Importers and Retailers".
 Also, the frieze above the two entrances in the first structure reads "1849 – Joseph Horne Co. – 1879" marking the founding of the company and the year of construction, while the frieze of the 1922 addition bears that date.
 The sidewalk slabs adjoining the entrances have inlays of the Horne's logo.